 Summary

 Momentum is a strong trading concept that has been active in markets for hundreds of years.
-A trend is more likely to continue than to reverse, and BB IQ effectively captures the strongest trends and follows them until they are exhausted.
+A trend is more likely to continue than to reverse, and BBIQ effectively captures the strongest trends and follows them until they are exhausted.
 Despite its simple rules, backtests over the last 30 years show very good results.
 It offers a different approach compared to reversal strategies, making it an attractive option for investors seeking active capital growth.
 While its weaknesses should be considered, this strategy can be a valuable part of a balanced investment portfolio.

 What you get in the package for this strategy: